 - Arts & Humanities Citation Index (AHCI)

-- Conference Proceedings Citation Index - Science
+- Conference Proceedings Citation Index - Science (CPCI-S)

 You can search for current and retrospective information, by topic, author, etc. The Web of Science is particularly good for citation searching, to discover how many times a particular author or article has been cited and by whom, and to locate later works which cite a specific article.